rahbar11/Portfolio/README.md

 ## Test and Deploy
 Use `npm start` command to test your website live while editing.

-To deploy the website on github, Open your repo settings and inside pages>source select 'gh-pages' branch and click on save, Now copy the given url and open 'package.json' file and replace homepage url with your url, Now use `npm run deploy` command to deploy your website with your changes.
+To deploy the website on github, Open your repo settings and inside pages>source select 'gh-pages' branch and click on save, Now copy the given url and open 'package.json' file and replace homepage url with your copied url, Now use `npm run deploy` command to deploy your website with your changes.